Prediction intervals for economic fixed-event forecasts: Empirical results

-Figure \ref{fig:2020} illustrates two of the methods for making prediction intervals for German GDP.
+Figure \ref{fig:2020} illustrates the Gaussian and combination methods for making prediction intervals, for German GDP (top panel), US GDP (middle) and US inflation (bottom).
 The figure refers to the cross-validation run that excludes the 2020 data from model fitting.
-Thus, the figure contains both test-sample observations (for 2020, represented by squares) and training-sample observations (other years, represented by circles).
+Thus, the figure contains both test-sample observations (for 2020, represented by black triangles) and training-sample observations (other years, represented by grey dots).
 Partly by construction, the clear majority of historical forecast errors is within the methods' prediction intervals.\footnote{For the training-sample observations, close-to-nominal coverage is encouraged by the criteria used for fitting the models.
 Hence the models' good coverage properties for these observations arises `partly by construction'.
-By contrast, note that the coverage rates reported in Table \ref{tab:scores} are computed from test-sample observations exclusively, and hence do not arise by construction.} For the AR1 method (in red), the intervals are symmetric around zero.
-For the quantile regression method, the intervals are asymmetric, indicating that large negative errors are more likely than large positive errors.
-The figure also shows that the 2020 forecast errors are very large by the standards of the data set.
-This applies in particular to the negative errors at horizon ten or larger (corresponding to forecasts made before March 2020), and can be attributed to the effects of the Covid-19 pandemic.
-It is hence unsurprising that the methods' prediction intervals -- which are designed to attain an 80\% coverage level -- do not cover the 2020 errors.\\
+By contrast, note that the coverage rates reported in Table \ref{tab:scores} are computed from test-sample observations exclusively, and hence do not arise by construction.} For the Gaussian method (solid line), the intervals are symmetric around zero.
+For the combination method (dashed line), the intervals are somewhat asymmetric, especially for German GDP.
+The figure also shows that the 2020 forecast errors for German and US GDP are very large by the standards of the data set.
+This applies in particular to the negative forecast errors at horizon $41$ or larger (corresponding to forecasts made before mid March 2020), and can be attributed to the effects of the Covid-19 pandemic.
+By contrast, some of the 2020 forecast errors at horizons 20-30 are large and positive, indicating that forecasts made around mid-2020 were too pessimistic.
+It seems unsurprising that the methods' prediction intervals -- which are designed to attain an 80\% coverage level -- do not capture forecast errors in an excessively turbulent setup like 2020 GDP.
+For US inflation (bottom panel), 2020 forecast errors are mostly covered by the methods' prediction intervals.